 Don’t forget to update title and location to make sure you are addressed properly and you’re receiving pitches relevant to where you live!

-Muck Rack encourages you to add an updated email address to your page, which you can change here.
-Here you will also find an option to hide your email on your page - all you need to do is check the box next to ‘Hide my email from users.’
+Muck Rack encourages you to add an updated email address and/or phone number to your page, which you can change here.
+Here you will also find options to hide your contact information on your page - all you need to do is check the boxes that say ‘Hide my xxx from all users’

 If you're a verified journalist on Muck Rack, we provide the option to personalize the URL of your page.
 We will also redirect any information from the old URL to the new one, so all links to your page will be preserved.

 In this section of your profile, you can link your Twitter handle, provide your job title, select your beats and enter the media outlets which you currently write for and have written for in the past.
 You can also add your location here, as well!
 To ensure the integrity of our listings, Muck Rack’s human Editorial Team reviews all verification requests against our set of criteria for journalist verification.
 If you have any questions about your verification, please contact the Editorial Team directly at firstname.lastname@example.org.

 To find out how to update your portfolio and to learn more about what should be included, check our the “What should be included in my portfolio?” section.